neo4j-contrib/spatial/README.md

   * Documentation is not yet available, but you can list the available procedures within Neo4j using the query `CALL spatial.procedures`
   * This API uses the _Procedures_ capabilities released in Neo4j 3.0, and is therefor not available for Neo4j 2.x

-At the time of writing the procedures were still being developed and changing.
+During the Neo4j 3.x releases, support for spatial procedures changed a little, through the addition of various new capabilities.
-However, they are already more extensive than the REST API, making them by far the best option for accessing Neo4j remotely or through Cypher.
+They were very quickly much more capable than the older REST API, making them by far the best option for accessing Neo4j remotely or through Cypher.
-The IndexProvider approach has already been removed, and it is anticipated the REST API might follow suite.

-The Java API (the original API for Neo4j Spatial), will, however, remain the most feature rich for some time, and therefor we recommend that if you need to access Neo4j server remotely, and want deeper access to Spatial functions, consider writing your own Procedures.
+The Java API (the original API for Neo4j Spatial) still remains, however, the most feature rich, and therefor we recommend that if you need to access Neo4j server remotely, and want deeper access to Spatial functions, consider writing your own Procedures.
 The Neo4j 3.0 documentation provides some good information on how to do this, and you can also refer to the [Neo4j Spatial procedures source code](https://github.com/neo4j-contrib/spatial/blob/master/src/main/java/org/neo4j/gis/spatial/procedures/SpatialProcedures.java) for examples.